Starlight (Dave song)

 "Starlight" is a song by British rapper Dave.
 It was released on 3 March 2022 through Dave and Neighbourhood Recordings.
 The song was written and produced by Dave himself.
 It debuted at number-one in both the UK Singles Chart and the Irish Singles Chart, becoming Dave's second number-one single in the UK, after "Funky Friday" in 2018, and his first in Ireland.
 It was nominated for Song of the Year at the 2023 Brit Awards.

 Composition

-A self-produced track, the song samples a rendition of Bart Howard's 1954 standard "Fly Me to the Moon", by Norwegian singer Angelina Jordan in 2017.
+A self-produced track, the song samples a rendition of Bart Howard's 1954 standard "Fly Me to the Moon", by Indonesian duo ‘The Macarons Project’ in 2018.
 Lyrics include references to the song itself, American rapper Meek Mill, Jamaica and his home South London.
 Having found his significant other, he describes his wish to settle down.
 He also flexes career highlights and changes in his life.
 The "subtle" and "wavy" song is built around a "hummed melody" and a "minimal beat" that puts "bars front and centre".
 The song was seen as separation from his usual sound, pivoting between "UK drill elements and something a little more trans-Atlantic".